Here are answers to some common questions about transferring files and settings.

 The speed of your computers

-The transfer method you choose: Easy Transfer Cable, USB flash drive, external hard disk, or networking
+The transfer method you choose: Easy Transfer Cable, DVD or CD, USB flash drive, external hard disk, or networking

 Generally, the more you transfer, the more time it takes.
 The faster the computers and the faster the transfer method (for example, an Easy Transfer Cable or networking for many files, a USB flash drive for fewer files), the faster the transfer will be.
 But whether the transfer takes a half hour or several hours, it's usually more efficient to use Windows Easy Transfer than to copy everything manually.

 Yes.
-If you transfer files containing malicious software from your old computer, that software can be transferred to your new computer.
-You should run antivirus and spyware protection programs at all times, especially on your old computer, before you select files to transfer.
-After you've transferred files to your new computer, run those programs on the new computer to make sure that no malicious software was transferred.
+If you transfer files from the old computer that contain malicious software, that software can be transferred to your new computer.
+We strongly recommend that you run antivirus and spyware protection programs at all times, especially on your old computer, before you select files to transfer.
+After you're transferred files to your new computer, run those programs on the new computer to make sure that no malicious software was transferred.